neoclide/coc-typos/README.md

 " Move to previous misspelled word after the cursor, 'wrapscan' applies. nmap [s <Plug>(coc-typos-prev)

-" Fix typo at cursor position, completion menu would be shown when possible nmap z= <Plug>(coc-typos-fix)
+" Fix typo at cursor position
+nmap z= <Plug>(coc-typos-fix)
 ```

 File(s) specified by 'spellfile' option is loaded for known words when exists,
 use `zg` and `zug` to add and remove global known words.
 Or use
 [\_typos.toml](https://github.com/crate-ci/typos#false-positives)

-**Note**: to make completion always shown, you may need use
-`set completeopt=menuone,noselect` in your vimrc.

 ## Commands